Combinatorial model categories are equivalent to presentable quasicategories

-of \vRNdef, where the weak equivalences of $@PrL$ are given in \vprlzfc.
+of ^!{derived relative nerve}, where the weak equivalences of $@PrL$ are given in ^!{PrL}.
 A more natural way to introduce weak equivalences in $@CRC$ is to define homotopy $μ$-presentable objects and homotopy $λ$-ind-completions of relative categories directly, without referring to quasicategories.
 Such an approach would produce exactly the same class of weak equivalences.
 However, it would require us to introduce all the relevant definitions and show their compatibility with analogous quasicategorical definitions, further adding to the length of this article, whereas in the quasicategorical context the necessary results are already available in Cisinski [\HCHA, Chapter~7].
 Thus, we bypass the issue by transferring weak equivalences from $@PrL$.

-\crczfcuni \proclaim Definition.
-Given a strongly inaccessible cardinal~$U$, the relative category $@CRC_U$ is defined as the full subcategory of~$@CRC$ (\vcrczfc) on objects $(λ,C)$, where $λ<U$ and $C$ is $U$-small.
+\proclaim Definition. ^^={smaller CRCU} Given a strongly inaccessible cardinal~$U$, the relative category $@CRC_U$ is defined as the full subcategory of~$@CRC$ (^!{CRC}) on objects $(λ,C)$, where $λ<U$ and $C$ is $U$-essentially $U$-small (^!{size notions}).

-\crcuni \proclaim Definition.
-Given a strongly inaccessible cardinal~$U$, the relative category $@CRC'_U$ is the relative category of locally $U$-small relative categories~$C$ such that $\rN\frc C∈@PrL'_U$, with morphisms given by relative functors~$"F$ such that $\rN\frc("F)$ is a morphism in $@PrL'_U$ and weak equivalences being ^{Dwyer–Kan equivalences} of relative categories.
+\proclaim Definition. ^^={universe CRCU} Given a strongly inaccessible cardinal~$U$, the relative category $@CRC'_U$ is the relative category of locally $U$-small relative categories~$C$ (^!{locally $U$-small category}) such that $\rN\frc C∈@PrL'_U$ (^!{universe PrLU}), with morphisms given by relative functors~$"F$ such that $\rN\frc("F)$ is a morphism in $@PrL'_U$ and weak equivalences being ^{Dwyer–Kan equivalences} of relative categories.